raggleton/PythiaPlotter/README.md

 See TODO.md

 - Parser: More parsers?
-Heppy?
+Some under-the-hood magic for faster/safer processing
 - Printer: JS?
 TikZ/Latex printer for more formatting and more beautiful output?

 ## Full documentation: